nystudio107/craft-transcoder/docs/docs/using.md

 }) %}
 ```

-It will return to you a URL to the transcoded audio file if it already exists, or if it doesn't exist, it will return `""` and kick off the transcoding process (which can be somewhat lengthy for long audio files).
+It will return to you a URL to the transcoded audio file if it already exists, or if it doesn’t exist, it will return `""` and kick off the transcoding process (which can be somewhat lengthy for long audio files).

-In the array you pass in, the default values are used if the key/value pair does not exist:
+In the array you pass in, the default values are used if the key-value pair does not exist:

 ```
 {